ballerina-platform/ballerina-release/release-notes/swan-lake-beta4-release-note.md

 #### New Features

 ##### Language Server
-- Add pull module code action to pull locally unavailable Ballerina packages from Ballerina Central
+- Add "pull module" code action to pull locally unavailable Ballerina packages from Ballerina Central
 - Add a new code action to add an explicit return statement where required
 - Add a new code action to create a readonly clone
 - Add "ignore unused variables" code action